 I love Halloween, with its opportunity for the kids to dress up in spooky costumes, collect heaps of sweets and carve pumpkins.
 (Pumpkins!
 It was turnips when I was little.
 I can still recall the burning turnip smell as the candle flame licked the turnip lid!).

-So the question is, where is the best Halloween extravaganzas not too far from Pocklington, and how many can you fit into half-term?!
+So the question is, where is the best Halloween events in Yorkshire 2017?

 As well as an illuminated maze, enchanted forest and Nordic skiing, you’ll find a real ice rink open at Stockeld Park over half term.
 They also promise creepy creatures and a magic show as part of their spooky adventure.
 For the more brave (foolhardy?) amongst us (definitely not me!) they have three ‘fright nights’ on the 29th/30th and 31st.

 21st October to 5th November 2017